 If you want to add an IAP to your application, please check out the Technical Documentation of the Internet Access Policy.

-A growing number of third party applications already (or will shortly) provide an Internet Access Policy.
+A growing number of third party applications already provide an Internet Access Policy.
 Here are just a few: